Trying to land some writing jobs, and stumbled upon this freelancing platform? You might be wondering: is Writers Work a scam?

 If things were really so bad, they can’t be in business for more than a few months.
 Writers Work has existed since June 2017.
 That’s almost two years.

-And if they are scammers, they wouldn’t have bothered to make their website a secure one, with an SSL certificate.
-Websites with ‘https’ tend to imply that they are here to stay for the long term, since they take care of their website as well as their customers’ security.
+Plus the fact that their website is a secure one, with an SSL certificate (with ‘https’) tends to imply that they are here to stay for the longer term, since they take care of their website as well as their customers’ security.